ichilton/bytemark-bigv-api-doc/content/api/nics.md

 * **virtual_machine_id** - id of the virtual machine the nic is linked to.

+## Additional IP Addresses

+The ip_create endpoint (POST /accounts/1/groups/1/virtual_machines/1/nics/1/ip_create) can be used to add additional ip addresses to the VM.
+This currently only supports routing extra non-contiguous IPv4 addresses via that nic's primary ipv4 address.

 ## Examples

 #### All NICs on a VM